-- Develop skill in evaluating and treating common orthopedic injuries.
+- Develop skills in evaluating and treating common orthopedic injuries.

-- Experience team physician duties at many levels, from high school to Division 1 Collage.
+- Experience team physician duties at many levels, from high school to Division 1 College.
 Experience will often include caring for professional athletes who seek out Duke Sports for their care.

 - Become proficient in common orthopedic office procedures.